-Changes will be made to the following metrics:

-Metric: Priority 4: Pupil Achievement as measured by all of the following, as applicable:

-Local Assessment Data ELA:

-In our Year 1 LCAP, we included local assessment data for our baselines in ELA and mathematics.
-These local assessments were designed to be formative tools to inform teachers' short term instructional planning.
+Changes were made to the following metrics in 2022: Metric: Priority 4: Pupil Achievement as measured by all of the following, as applicable: Local Assessment Data ELA: In our Year 1 LCAP, we included local assessment data for our baselines in ELA and mathematics.
+These local assessments were designed to be formative tools to inform teachers' short-term instructional planning.
 They were not designed to be used as annual measures of students' academic progress and were never intended for this use.
 We included these as our baseline only because of disruptions to the state testing system due to the COVID pandemic and uncertainty of the availability of state test scores going forward.
 Because we now have a new set of student achievement data from the 2020-2021 California Assessment of Student Performance and Progress (CAASPP) that presents a more recent and more accurate picture of where our students stand academically, and because this data will be more understandable for the district's educational partners, the 2020-2021 CAASPP data will become the new baseline for State Priority 4 in the Measuring and Reporting Results section for our LCAP.
 The local assessment data is no longer available and we will no longer report on this data.

-Because there will be no reporting of the English Learner Progress Indicator (ELPI) on the California School Dashboard for 2020-2021, the percentage of students scoring proficient on the ELPAC will become the new baseline for State Priority 4 in the Measuring and Reporting Results section of our LCAP for English Learner Progress.
-We will resume using the CA School Dashboard ELPI once the dashboard resumes publication in 22-23.
+Because there will be no reporting of the English Learner Progress Indicator (ELPI) on the California School Dashboard for 2020 & 2021, the percentage of students scoring proficient on the ELPAC will become the new baseline for State Priority 4 in the Measuring and Reporting Results section of our LCAP for English Learner Progress.